 This can result from a car accident or simply occur over time for a number of reasons.
 Most of the activities and movements that we participate in on a daily basis involve us having our arms in front of us, and our head tilted down.
 Activities such as texting, typing, reading, and driving, to name a few.
 What happens over time is that your body begins reciprocating this position even when you are not performing the activity, leading to bad posture.

 As previously stated, bad posture can occur over time, however, a car accident usually brings to the surface the side effects that are there as a result of this bad posture.
 Side effects such as neck pain, shoulder tension, and headaches.
-At Integrative Physical Medicine, our chiropractors can help align the needed tilts and curves in your spine and neck to support the weight of your head, thus improving your posture.
+At Complete Care Injury Care & Rehab, our chiropractors can help align the needed tilts and curves in your spine and neck to support the weight of your head, thus improving your posture.

 There are few medical treatments that can relieve you of back pain as quality chiropractic treatment can.
-At Integrative Physical Medicine, we work to adjust the misaligned vertebrae in the spine to alleviate the pressure placed onto those nerves, promoting your body’s natural healing processes.
+At Complete Care Injury Care & Rehab, we work to adjust the misaligned vertebrae in the spine to alleviate the pressure placed onto those nerves, promoting your body’s natural healing processes.

 In fact, the European Spine Journal has published the results of a clinical trial involving chiropractic care in which sciatica-related symptoms were successfully treated at a rate of 72%.
 Compare that to a 20% success rate when treated with physical therapy, as well as a 50% success rate resulting from corticosteroid injections.

 The reason chiropractic care is ideal for auto accident patients is primarily that it places your body in proper alignment, allowing it to heal itself more easily and efficiently.
 Our auto accident injury care can help you recover from car accidents and other traumatic events because we address the body as a whole allowing you to think, move, and perform better.